Key Concepts

 NappAI Native Concepts

-In addition to reinterpreting classic concepts, NappAI introduces specific operating modes to enhance your flows.
+In addition to reinterpreting classic concepts, NappAI introduces specific modes of operation to enhance your flows.

 Tool Mode

-- Connection: To activate Tool Mode, the component’s tool connector must be connected to the Artificial Intelligence Agent’s tool connector.
+- Connection: To activate Tool Mode, the component’s tool connector must be connected to the AI Agent’s tool connector.

-- Transformation: When this connection is made, the other ways of inheriting data disappear, and the components become artificial intelligence tools.
+- Transformation: When this connection is made, other ways of inheriting data disappear, and the components are transformed into artificial intelligence tools.

 - Property Recognition: The component’s properties are automatically recognized.
 A button indicates that the component will receive these properties, which previously had to come directly from the agent as interaction parameters.